sap-tutorials/Tutorials/tutorials/cp-aibus-dar-model/cp-aibus-dar-model.md

 To use the data uploaded in [Upload Data to Data Attribute Recommendation](cp-aibus-dar-upload-data), it is necessary to create a training job and deploy the resulting machine learning model.
 For more information, see [Data Attribute Recommendation help portal documentation](https://help.sap.com/dar).
 For further definition of specific terms, see [Concepts](https://help.sap.com/viewer/105bcfd88921418e8c29b24a7a402ec3/SHIP/en-US/fe501df6d9f94361bfea066f9a6f6712.html).

 Business Use Case: After data preparation and upload, the next step is to train a model using historical data.
-In this tutorial, we focus on model training using the training job concept.
-We will create a training job, check status and get model details.
-We will also deploy the trained model at the end.
+In this tutorial, you will focus on model training using the training job concept.
+You will create a training job, check status, get model details, and also deploy the trained model at the end.

 ---